nbaronti/Homework_1/README.md

 ~[Jack Dorsey](https://www.b2bnn.com/2017/10/jack-dorsey-sums-squares-competitive-advantage-attracting-independent-merchants/)

-In a recent interview with WSJ, Square's CFO, Amrita Ahuja, noted one of Square's key differentiators:
+In a recent interview with WSJ, Square's CFO, Amrita Ahuja, noted one of Square's key differentiators to its competitors:

 >"We have the ability to sit on both sides of the counter, and figure out the ways that we can add unique value to both the merchant and the consumer in the exchange."